 It’s important, but it doesn’t need to be costly to create an attractive and coherent look.
 What one person considers art may be very different from what another person thinks.

 The best thing to do is to follow your instincts when it comes to what you love and what will happen in your living room designs.
 Learn the basic rules for what you can hang and arrange, then make your heart your guide.

 Living room lighting

 Lighting is a fairly complicated element in any room.
 In living rooms, it is less than utility rooms like kitchens, but there are still some important considerations that should not be overlooked.

 Most importantly, you should include each of the three main types of lighting: ambient, important and accent lighting.
 Lighting sources should be placed at different levels throughout the room.
 Think of loft chandeliers or comfortable lighting, table and floor lamps, and wall sconces.

-Choosing the right paint colour is something that many people face, and if there is one thing that most people do, it’s choosing the paint colour first.
+Choosing the right paint colour is something that many people face, and if there is one thing that most people do, it’s choosing the paint color first.

-The paint is relatively easy (the paint can be a pain, but not difficult), and it is inexpensive, so choose the most expensive pieces first and then choose a colour based on them.
+The paint is relatively easy (the paint can be a pain, but not difficult), and it is inexpensive, so choose the most expensive pieces first and then choose a color based on them.